FermiQC/GaussianBasis.jl/README.md

  - Finally, instead of searching into `GaussianBasis/lib` for a basis set file matching the desired name, you can construct your own from scratch.
 We further discuss this approach below.

  Basis sets are a map between atoms and their basis functions.
 Thus, the most important field here is a Vector (one dimensional array) of `BasisFunction` vectors (i.e. `Vector{Vector{BasisFunction}}`).
-Let us work out an example in the following lines.

 First we create a Vector of `Atom` objects
  ```julia
 julia> h2 = Molecules.parse_string(
    "H 0.0 0.0 0.0